TVVaishnavi/Backend-HVA/README.md

 ---

-## 🛡 Role Permissions
+##  Role Permissions

 ### Admin

 * View all tasks
-* View assigned email for each task
+* View the assigned email for each task

 ### User